sigopt/sigopt-sklearn/README.md

-# SigOpt and scikit-learn Interfacing
+# SigOpt + scikit-learn Interfacing
 This package implements useful interfaces and wrappers for using SigOpt and [scikit-learn](http://scikit-learn.org/stable/) together

 ## Getting Started